 Getting to the top of Filerimos hill up the wide windy road through fragrant pine trees is an experience on its own!
 And then, you are greeted by hundreds of colorful peacocks!
 What a welcome!

 Arriving at the top of the hill, you will see a well-organized parking plot.
-To the right side, you will notice the ruins of the ancient Ialyssos, to the left side is a little kiosk with souvenirs and beverages.
-There you can decide to either start exploring the Archaeological site (left) or walk the footway and see the Panoramic view over Ialyssos (right).
+To the right side, you will notice the ruins of the ancient Ialyssos, and to the left is a little kiosk with souvenirs and beverages.
+You can decide to start exploring the Archaeological site (left) or walk the footway and see the Panoramic view over Ialyssos (right).
 Either way, you will be followed by the mating cries of the male peacocks!

-When in 1876 archaeologists (expedition led by Sir Alfred Biliotti) found the necropolis of Ialyssos lying between the village of Trianda and Filerimos hill, it was clear that this is the most ancient well-defined settlement on the island dating back 1550-1400 BC.
+When in 1876, archaeologists (an expedition led by Sir Alfred Biliotti) found the necropolis of Ialyssos lying between the village of Trianda and Filerimos hill, it was clear that this is the most ancient well-defined settlement on the island dating back to 1550-1400 BC.
 The archaeological finds displayed in the Archaeological Museum of Rhodes evidence that the area was inhabited as early as the 2nd millennium BC.

 Unfortunately, only a small amount of the findings can be seen in the Archaeological Museum of Rhodes, most of them are in the British Museum and the Louvre.

-After the city of Rhodes was built in 408 BC, Ialyssos began to slowly decline as many of the inhabitants moved to Rhodes city.
+After the city of Rhodes was built in 408 BC, Ialyssos began to decline as many inhabitants moved to Rhodes city.
 In the ancient Greek world, Ialyssos was famed for the athletic feats of the Eratides family, especially Diagoras, who won the Olympic boxing competition three times.
-Diagoras was the national hero, and you can see his statue at the entrance of Rhodes city.
+Diagoras was a national hero, and you can see his statue at the entrance of Rhodes city.
 Also, the International Rhodes Airport is named after Diagoras.